 DATA CLEANING:

-In this project, we have taken the Mean of the attributes as the numeric values that will replace the numeric missing values in the data set.
+In this project, we have taken the Mean of the attributes as the numeric values that will replace the missing numeric values in the data set.

 Similarly, for the factor, the missing values are replaced with the level of highest frequency in that data set attribute.

-For fields like missing Player names and Years, it is considered to be faulty data and the rows are removed from the data frame.
+For fields like missing Player names and Years, it is considered to be incorrect data and the rows will be removed from the data frame.

 For all the attributes other than win Share that is WS, normal rules of data mutation is applied and for WS we have replaced the missing values with zero cause replacing this with a mean will highly impact the data authenticity as this is a highly correlated value which impacts the delivery of the model.

-DATA MERGE (SEASONS STATS AND MVP STATS):
+DATA MERGING (SEASONS STATS AND MVP STATS):

 Df is the merged data set.